 A few simple tricks to catch a phone scammer:

-Never answer the phone if it is an unfamiliar phone number.
+Know when to pick up the phone- Never answer the phone if it is an unfamiliar phone number.
 Once a scammer reaches you, they can mark your number as active.
-Instead, report any suspicious calls to the Federal Trade Commision here.
+Instead, report any suspicious calls to the Federal Trade Commission here.

-Gone are the times that the smartest email scammers use broken language in their emails and claim to be a Nigerian prince.
-Email scammers have gotten quite savvy, creating emails that can even trick the most tech-smart individuals.
+Gone are the days when the smartest email scammers use broken language in their emails and claim to be a Nigerian prince.
+Email scammers have gotten quite savvy, creating emails that can sometimes even trick the most tech-smart individuals.

 How to catch an email scammer

 You never want to fall victim to an email scam.
 These scams are (in my opinion) the easiest to fall victim to.
 It’s simple to make emails seem from a familiar sender and scammers don’t have to communicate using their voice via email.
-It's harder to know how to locate a hacker when they are sending you email for this reason.
+It's harder to know how to locate a hacker when they are sending you an email as there is almost nothing personal about emails.

-Scammers from all over the world can simply use a well-constructed email to and send it to thousands of people at once- making it easy to fool multiple people at an alarming rate.
+Scammers from all over the world can simply use a well-constructed email and send it to thousands of people at once- making it easy to fool multiple people at an alarming rate.
+The success rate for phishing emails is quite astounding- in 2020 75% of companies in the United State fell victim to a successful phishing attack.

 A few simple tricks to catch an email scammer:

-Instead of looking at the name of the sender, look at the email address that It’s sent from.
-Usually scammers can change the name to anything they want to (such as from Amazon) but if you look at the email that It’s sent from if it’s a scam it won’t be from a website’s verified email address.
+Look at the sender's email address- Instead of looking at the name of the sender, look at the email address that It’s sent from.
+Usually, scammers can change the name to anything they want to (such as from Amazon) but if you look at the email that It’s sent from if it’s a scam it won’t be from a website’s verified email address.

-If you believe that the email address is a scam email, you could also report the email address to the FTC.
+Report a scam- If you believe that the email address is a scam email, you could also report the email address to the FTC so that they can investigate.

 Fraudulent website scams

-Scammers that scam people through online websites by pretending to be a legitimate online retailer, either through setting up a fake retail website or creating ads on a real retail website.
+Scammers trick people through online websites by pretending to be legitimate online retailers, either through setting up a fake retail website or creating ads on a real retail website.
 The most popular way that scammers do this is by setting up a website that is very appealing to the eye and then they claim to sell luxury brands at a highly discounted rate.

 How to catch a fraudulent website scammer